taotriad/BabySomnia/Video_guide.md

 ## [1] Back to A-sides (The Nightmare Era)

 This is their longest story line.
-It's also their first.
-They're younger and have lower budget for the videos.
+It is also their first.
+They are younger and have lower budget for the videos.
 Chase Me and Good Night should ideally be watched back to back.

 ### Music videos